 Breaking Down the Definition & Plugging in the Formula

 With the above definition in mind, there are some distinctions to be made.
 Such distinctions will give us the space to plug our conflict into the formula.
 We start with the notion of a “living body.”
 This is not necessarily a person because any living thing, including animals, experiences conflict on some level.
-So what living body is experiencing the conflict?
-In our case, of course, we are human beings; and so if we are experiencing a conflict, the piece of the formula we plug in is: I or We.
+So what living body is experiencing the conflict example above?
+Suzy, of course.

 Then, let us determine the “force” that we perceive as being responsible for the conflict.
 Is it a person, a situation, your own self, a behavior?
-What is the force that seems to be opposing or challenging you?
+What is the force that seems to be opposing or challenging Suzy?
+It’s Mary.
 Plug that into the formula.

 Next, is the force impeding or is it simply threatening an impediment?
 In other words, is it currently stopping the fulfillment of a need, or is it presenting a threat to potentially impede that need?
 Is it happening right now, or only potentially in the future?
 Plug that piece in.

-The next distinction to be made is discerning between “recognizes or perceives.”
+The next distinction to be made is discerning between “actually or perceives.”
 In other words, is the impediment or threat actually occurring in real time, or is it possible we are perceiving it or interpreting it to be occurring?
 To determine the answer, assure there is proof or objective evidence that the impediment is actually occurring as opposed to just potentially occurring.
-Ask a trusted colleague to get an outsider’s perspective on this, and plug it into the formula.
+Ask a trusted colleague to get an outsider’s perspective on this.
+In this case, Suzy has asked three individuals, who can confirm that Mary does micromanage her.
+Plug it into the formula.

 The Last Piece: Basic Needs or Interests